 For the fifth consecutive year, Go.Verizon conducted intensive research to again conclude that smaller cities allow plenty of room for business growth.

-So how did these cities win the top spots?
-It’s all about the numbers.
-Go.Verizon gathered data from nearly 300 cities across the country, focusing on certain factors that would categorize them as “small” (sorry, no Silicon Valley on this list) without dipping below the mark to “town” status (no one-horse situations, either).
-These elements also indicated the financial and tax climates of each city and an overview of its education.
+These cities won the top spots for good reason.
+Upon gathering data from nearly 300 cities across the country, Go.Verizon focused on certain factors that would categorize them as “small” without moving towards “town” status.
+These elements also indicated the financial and tax climates of each city, loans per business, commute time and an overview of its education.

 Population: According to the US census, the population of a city must fall between 50,000 to 75,000 people to be considered a “small city.”
 Most of the spots in the top ten hit the high end of the scale, but still manage to balance out the urban stride with a more hometown vibe.

 Percent of residents with at least a bachelor’s degree (15%): In order for your city to qualify for this list, you have to show us your smarts.
 We completed an analysis of the percentage of the population over 25 years old who have received a bachelor’s degree or higher from an accredited university or college.
 This information came from the 2020 American Community Survey 5-Year Estimate.
 (A higher percentage positively impacted the final score.)

 Travel time to work/commute (15%): According to the 2019 American Community Survey 5-Year Estimate, this includes the average total travel time it takes working individuals 16 years and older (who do not work at home) to reach work from their residences every day.
 This takes into account the time spent carpooling, waiting for public transportation, navigating traffic, and “other activities related to getting to work.”
 (A higher travel time negatively impacted the final score.)